NoriSte/people-list-xstate/README.md

 ## Features

-The proposed Finite State Macihne is strictly coupled to the UI of the People list.
+The proposed Finite State Machine is strictly coupled to the UI of the People list.
 It allows:

 - to fetch the People when the machine starts